Muscotah, Kansas: Education

 Muscotah Schools operated for over 130 years.
 The final class of Muscotah High School graduated in 1939.
 It was reduced to 8th grade, then later to 6th grade.
 The Muscotah Grade School closed in 1990.
 The school mascot was the Mustangs and the colors were red and white.
-Muscotah students currently attend USD 377.
+Muscotah students currently attend Atchison County USD 377 public schools in the city of Effingham.